 Each student entering 2400 will have purchased a Nursing Supply Bag equipped with most supplies needed to perform their skills check-offs.
 Bring this bag with you every time you come to the lab.
-Use these bags at home as well to help facilitate the mastering of your skills.
+Use these bagsat home as well to help facilitate the mastering of you skills.
 Practice!
 Practice!